 Conclusion

-In the present times we are heading towards a situation where stress, diabetes, and other comorbidities are becoming global health issues.
-So a natural stress reliever like Apigenin which helps in reducing oxidative stress and also helps fight cancer is a necessity.
+In the present times, we are heading towards a situation where stress, diabetes, and other comorbidities are becoming serious global health concerns.
+A natural stress reliever like Apigenin, which helps reduce oxidative stress and may also support the fight against cancer, has become more important than ever.

 Frequently Asked Questions